 For details on the composition of the committees, please see the FSW checklist PhD committees.
 The Graduate School Office distributes digital copies of the dissertation to the members of the Examining Committee as soon as it is appointed.
 At the Institute of Education and Child Studies, Esther Peelen carries out this task.

 Propositions and non-scientific part of the dissertation

 - Your propositions and the non-scientific part need to be approved by the Dean, before they are printed and distributed.
 In addition, the title page of the dissertation needs to be approved by the Beadle.
-For details, please check the PhD guide FSW.
+For details, please check the checklist non-scientific part.

-- Check the Libary's website for practical information on submitting your dissertation.
+- Check the Leiden University Libaries website for practical information on submitting your dissertation.

 - If you want to have your manuscript printed by the University Services Department (UFB), please contact UFB Graphic Products for detailed information.

 The PhD trajectory is completed with a public ceremony, the promotie.
 For detailed information visit the PhD ceremony website.